rchavarria/blog-post-incubator/README.md

-# book-notes
+# Blog post incubator

-Notes taken while reading interesting books and they are too large to be published in the blog
+This repo includes blog posts I'm working on, unpublished book notes I take while reading books for further translation and curation, and book notes that have been published in [my blog](http://rchavarria.github.io).